attestra/nwautomatedrecover/README.md

 The blog post that gave me the idea of starting to work on automated recoveries: https://nsrd.info/blog/2020/03/30/basics-finding-unprotected-virtual-machines-with-networker/
 ## Contribute
 Feel free to open issues if you experience problems, but make sure you look at the TROUBLESHOOTING.md page before to make sure it's not a Networker or VMWare issue.
-Pull requests are welcome, whether it's for a fix or enhancement
+Pull requests are welcome, whether it's for documentation, bugfix or enhancement.